Blendify/blender-manual/blender_docs/manual/render/post_process/freestyle/parameter_editor/line_set.rst

    (`File:EdgeType.zip <https://wiki.blender.org/wiki/File:EdgeType.zip>`__ by LightBWK).

 Silhouette
-   Draws silhouettes around your closed objects; it is often good for organic objects (like Suzanne & Sphere), and bad for sharp edges, like a box.
+   Draws silhouettes around your closed objects by rendering lines where the surface normal transitions between pointing toward and away from the camera.
+It is often good for organic objects (like Suzanne & Sphere), and bad for sharp edges, like a box.
 It cannot render open mesh objects like open cylinders and flat planes.
-   The output is affected by the *Kr Derivative Epsilon* view map setting.

 Crease
-   Shows only edges whose adjacent faces form an angle greater than the defined view map's *Crease Angle*.
+   Shows only edges whose adjacent faces form an angle sharper than the defined view map's *Crease Angle*.

    .. figure:: /images/render_freestyle_parameter-editor_line-set_edge-types-crease.png
       :width: 600px